 Over 30,000 government employees boycott work on second day of nationwide strike

-Workers from various sectors, including banking, steel, oil, telecom, coal, postal, income tax and insurance are participating in the strike.
+Workers from banking, steel, oil, telecom, coal, postal, income tax and insurance sectors are participating in the protest.

 Over 30,000 employees of government-owned companies boycotted work on Tuesday as part of the two-day nationwide strike against policies of the central government, PTI reported.